 1. Go green with the packaging and carrying of your groceries

 Buy a cloth bag, and use it (if you always forget it, leave a spare one in your car or by the door).
 Opt for glass bottles and jars and cardboard boxes and paper bags over and above plastic when you’re perusing the aisles of your grocery store.
-This tip is so much easier when you choose to purchase fresh fruit and veg, instead of buying convenience, microwaveable food.
+This tip is so much easier when you choose to purchase fresh fruit and veg, instead of buying convenient, microwaveable food.

 2. Switch up your cleaning routine